jamesraymusic/jamesraymusic.github.io/lyrics/we-got-a-thing-going-on.md

 _We got a thing going on_

 When people see us together
-They are anvious
+They are envious
-And we have a kind of love that is so strong
+So we have the kind of love that is oh so strong

-When i wink my baby
+When I'm with my baby
 I feel so great
 Just like a king
-All is the [...]
+Oh, it's glorious
 Yes

 We got a thing going on